AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - Staging: a private network for testing and development
 - DevNet: a public network for app developers with a centralized sequencer and prover
-- Sequencer/Prover TestNet (SPRTN): a public network for infrastructure providers with permissioned sequencers and provers
+- Spartan: a public network for infrastructure providers with permissioned sequencers and provers

 By 2024-12-16, these will be consolidated into: